nakster/RegexToNFA/Project/Readme.md

 ## Intro
-A program in the Go programming language that can build a NFA from a regular expression
+A program in the Go programming language that can build a NFA from a regular expression This Project is for 3rd Year of software.

 ## Context
 The following project concerns a real-world problem – one that you could